 Warehouse operations are a huge cost to any supply chain.
-The performance of your warehouse can make or break the deliveries.
+The performance of your warehouse and the warehouse efficiency can make or break the deliveries.
 Efficient warehouse operations can increase your delivery performance substantially and lower your costs while at the same time increasing customer satisfaction.
 So, how to excel in warehouse performance?

-The rapid change in demands from B2C and B2B customers, the focus on lower carbon emissions, and now lately, the Coronavirus, have made it clear that global supply chains are fragile.
+The rapid change in demands from B2C and B2B customers, the focus on lower carbon emissions, and now lately, Covid-19, has made it clear that global supply chains are fragile.
 Many supply chains do not have a plan for how to handle these situations.
 The days where warehouses (or DC’s) were only seen as fixed storage places for finished products waiting to be sold and shipped, are over.

 Future warehouses will rather be seen as short stopovers and a central part of networks for an ever-increasing speed in a global delivery chain.